zenon/MinimalWebAudio/README.md

 # Minimal Web Audio

-A collection of easy examples for the Web Audio API http://webaudio.github.io/web-audio-api/#mixer-gain-structure
+A collection of easy examples for the Web Audio API http://webaudio.github.io/web-audio-api/

-## The Sources
+## The Audio Sources

 [x] Minimal sinus oscillator: minimal.html

 * Every audio node lives in an audio context, in the one it has been created by.
 * The audio context knows its destination, that is which speakers to send the audio data to.
 * A freshly created oscillator produces a sine wave of 440 Hz.
 For another frequency, just set its 'frequency' property.
 (See, e.g., in the minimal PeriodicWave example.)
 * A source has to be plugged into something, so you can hear it.
-Here we directly plug it into context.destination.
+Here we directly plug it into audioContext.destination.
 * Sources have start and stop methods that do, well, exactly what you expect.
 * ?
 What for is the detune property?
 (As I have frequency, this should be redundant.)
 * ?
 The 'when' parameter of start and stop of the oscillator is marked as optional in the spec - but I had to provide it, otherwise it didn't work.